nais/doc/content/redis.md

 Redis
 =====

-> Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+> Redis is an open source (BSD licensed) in-memory data structure store used as a database, cache and message broker.

-On NAIS we are running Redis without disk/storage, so a restart of your Redis instance will terminate you data.
-So don't store data that you can't afford to lose.
-Good use cases for this type of setup is caching, for example store results of SQL quereies that are asked a lot.
-Bad use cases is to store user configuration, or drafts of user inputs that should be persistent (for the user).
+On NAIS we are running Redis without disk/storage.
+This means that if your Redis instance is restarted due to e.g. maintenance, your data will be lost.
+This means that you shouldn't store data here that you can't afford to lose.
 It's also possible to password protect the Redis instace, using our sligthly modified image.

 ## Deprecation of Redis sentinel cluster/HA-cluster

-As we move to the cloud, and over to [Naiserator](https://github.com/nais/doc/tree/master/content/deploy), we have decided to depricate Naisd's Redis sentinel cluster, mainly because the huge amount of resources it use.
-It's estimated to use about 1/3 of our cluster.
+As we move to the cloud, and over to [Naiserator](https://github.com/nais/doc/tree/master/content/deploy), we have decided to deprecate Naisd's Redis sentinel cluster, as this has been a major overkill for most applications and has consumed a huge amount of resources in the clusters.
+It's estimated to use about 1/3 of our clusters resources.

 ## How to